 The Pennsylvanian Hunter Ant is an aggressive species that will attack other insects and scavenge from other ant colonies.

-While these types of ants in Pennsylvania can be found in many areas across the United States, it is most common in the eastern half of the state.
+While these types of ants in Pennsylvania can be found in many areas across the United States, they are most common in the eastern half of the state.

 They usually nest in shallow soil or leaf litter and can be identified by their characteristic mound-building behavior.